 However, the largest single use of hydrated lime remains steel manufacturing, where it is used to remove impurities.
 Hydrated lime is also used to produce other metals.
 In construction, the dominant use of hydrated lime is in soil stabilization for roads, earthen dams, airfields, and building foundations.
 Hydrated lime can be used to raise the pH of acidic soils.
 This is also referred to as soil "sweetening."2

-Hydrated lime requires care during handling both to prevent it from escaping into the surrounding atmosphere, but also to avert any outside contamination, which may trigger a chemical reaction that results in unexpected heat generation.Caution should be exercised to shield the material from moisture or from contaminants containing moisture, as hydrated lime is exothermic.
-At the same time, priority should be given to efforts for the protection of operators and other handlers of hydrated lime, as depending on the grade of material, hydrated lime is usually given an MSDS health (H) ranking of between 1 and 3 (progressively
+Hydrated lime requires care during handling both to prevent it from escaping into the surrounding atmosphere, but also to avert contamination of the hydrated line from any airborne particles.
+Caution should be exercised to shield the hydrated lime from moisture or from contaminants containing moisture, which may trigger a chemical reaction that results in unexpected heat generation.Caution should be exercised to shield the material from moisture or from contaminants containing moisture, as hydrated lime is exothermic.
+At the same time, priority should be given to efforts for the protection of operators and other handlers of hydrated lime, as depending

 Experienced handlers of hydrated lime have observed that no two samples are exactly alike.
 On average, hydrated lime has a bulk density of 40 lb/ft 3 and is a soft and somewhat sluggish powder that has a tendency to pack or smear.
 In some cases however, the hydrated lime will do neither, but may instead contain abrasive crystals.
 Hydrated lime has been known to "rat hole" or bridge in silos, bulk bags and feeder hoppers, stick to the sides of containers, flood while being fed into conveyors and build up inside the convey lines.
 Hydrated limes with the same bulk densities often have different characteristics.
 These variations and other features usually necessitate versatile handling equipment to successfully move it as well as consultation with an expert before deciding on a suitable solution.